 The short answer is: it depends.
 Most student accommodation providers and private landlords may ask for a guarantor, especially if you’re renting a flat or house.
 However, the need for a guarantor largely depends on the following factors:

-Landlords want to ensure they receive rent payments on time and that their property is well cared for.
+Landlords ask for a guarantor because they want to make sure they'll receive rent payments on time and that their property is well cared for.

-The guarantor needs to be based in the same country where the accommodation is located, as they may be required to sign a legal document and undergo a credit check before they can sign the tenancy agreement.
+This is because guarantors may be required to sign a legal document and undergo a credit check before they can sign the tenancy agreement and take up the role of a guarantor.

-As a guarantor, it's important to understand that this is a legally binding agreement that can have serious financial implications if things go wrong.
+As a guarantor, it's important to understand that this is a legally binding agreement, and a very big commitment, that can have serious financial implications if things go wrong.
 You may end up paying monthly rent if the tenant cannot stay on top of their payments.

 Some companies offer professional guarantor services for a fee.
-These services act as a guarantor on your behalf, providing landlords with the same financial protection as a personal guarantor.
+These services act as a guarantor on your behalf by providing landlords with the same financial protection as a personal guarantor.

 Some universities may provide a guarantor service or offer assistance for international students who may struggle to find a local guarantor or for other individual circumstances.

 If you find yourself in a situation where you don’t have a guarantor, don’t panic.
-There are alternative options to secure accommodation:
+There are various methods you can try to demonstrate your independence and dedication to attending university, such as by:

 We understand that not everyone has a guarantor, so we’re pleased to offer an alternative option.
 If you choose not to use a guarantor, the price will be slightly higher to help cover potential risks on our side.